mlaang/Graphics-toys/README.md

 ## Refraction in the sphere raytracer

 An extension of the sphere raytracer with refraction added.
 A version of it running in the browser can be found [here](https://www.shadertoy.com/view/tt2cD3).
-It's somewhat less harmonious than the original.

 ![Image from sphere raytracer with added refraction.](https://raw.githubusercontent.com/mlaang/Graphics-toys/master/Refraction.gif)